wumengyangok/JavaUniverse/README.md

 Step 4: Review the constructor of ExampleStar Class and modify the code in initializeSolarSystem()

-Finally, give it a run and enjoy the beauty of universe!
+Finally, give it a run and enjoy the beauty of the universe!